 Since then, PMSB's Management System is known as the Integrated QESH Management System which incorporates the above-mentioned Management Systems.
 As part of continual improvement, PMSB have over the years upgraded its Management System in accordance to the latest revisions.
-In year 2019, it was undergoing the transition process from OHSAS 18001 to ISO 45001 for Occupational Safety & Health Management System.
+In year 2020, PMSB have successfully transitioned the Occupational Safety & Health Management System from OHSAS 18001 to ISO 45001.